tz33cu/ColabDataScience-DesignStudio/syllabus.md

 ##### Learning Outcomes
 Students completing this course should be able to

-+ effectively communicate with clients (asking questions and listening) to ascertain the data science challenges;
++ effectively communicate with clients (asking questions, listening, and setting expectations) to ascertain the data science challenges;
 + formulate challenges into coherent data science problems, map out the data science workflow, and identify the relevant resources and tools;
 + provide guidance, next steps, or simple solutions on the identified problems;
 + effectively communicate with clients orally *and* in writing (e.g., reports or scoped project proposals) to help them make progress with their research, and understand the statistical advice or solution and its relevance to their project.